AryaaSk/3D-Engine/PythonPort/README.md

 ```python
 screen = linkCanvas(1280, 720)
 ```
 Here I am setting up a 720p window, *the user will still be able to resize it once it has opened*.
+You need to store the screen reference since it is required when you want to render objects later on

 ## Objects
 ### <u>Initializing Objects:</u>